HIVE Blockchain Technologies Ltd. (HIVE): Are the Stars Lining Up for Investors?

-HIVE Blockchain Technologies Ltd. (HIVE) is priced at $3.05 after the most recent trading session.
-At the very opening of the session, the stock price was $2.885 and reached a high price of $3.11, prior to closing the session it reached the value of $3.06.
-The stock touched a low price of $2.745.Recently in News on December 22, 2021, HIVE Blockchain Provides Results from Shareholder Meeting, Review of 2021 Achievements and Corporate Update.
-This news release constitutes a “designated news release” for the purposes of the Company’s prospectus supplement dated February 2, 2021 to its short form base shelf prospectus dated January 27, 2021.
+HIVE Blockchain Technologies Ltd. (HIVE) is priced at $2.64 after the most recent trading session.
+At the very opening of the session, the stock price was $2.65 and reached a high price of $2.77, prior to closing the session it reached the value of $2.64.
+The stock touched a low price of $2.62.Recently in News on December 31, 2021, HIVE Blockchain to Restate Previously Issued Annual Information Form.
+No Expected Impact on Cash Position, Business Operations or Commercial Arrangements of HIVEHIVE Remains Well Capitalized and Well Positioned in the Current Digital Currency Landscape.
 You can read further details here

 HIVE Blockchain Technologies Ltd. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $5.75 on 02/19/21, with the lowest value was $1.74 for the same time period, recorded on 01/27/21.